Ankr-network/ankr-docs/pages/staking/liquid-staking/bnb/faq.md

 ### Can I get staking metrics for my integration?

 Yes, if you want to integrate Ankr Liquid Staking into your product, read [Liquid Staking Metrics](https://www.ankr.com/docs/staking/for-integrators/restful-api/staking-metrics/).

+### Can I use cold wallets for staking?

+Yes, you can use Ledger Nano cold wallets through MetaMask.
+Visit the Ledger's [guide on connecting Ledger through MetaMask](https://www.ledger.com/academy/security/the-safest-way-to-use-metamask).